 Workshops delivered in person shall comprise of up to 30 participants, with a minimum requirement of 8 participants.
 Though this may be varied by discussion with the ARMS Training Fellow presenting the workshop.
 It is essential that Registrants read the Body of Knowledge for the module prior to attending the workshop so that they can contribute effectively to group discussions.
 It is also necessary for Registrants to read the Body of Knowledge (BOK) for each workshop attended as the Training Fellow may not be able to cover all material in depth during the 3.5 to 7 hour workshop.

 Registrants should not assume that all assessable material will be covered during the in-person or video conference style workshops.

 ONLINE (MOODLE) MODULE DELIVERY

-ARMS has converted three compulsory modules into online learning modules using the Moodle platform.
+ARMS has converted seven (7) compulsory modules into online learning modules using the Moodle platform.
 This online learning management system (LMS) allows participants to independently learn at a self-paced rate, and participants can register for the modules via the ARMS website.
 Upon successful registration and payment for the module, participants will receive a confirmation registration email from ARMS.
 A link to the online module will then be available within the participant’s ARMS member portal.
 The module quiz can be attempted once the online module is completed.
 It is expected that further modules will be progressively added to the online platform and candidates may eventually be able to complete the five (5) modules required for Foundation Level accreditation via this online platform.